 Why is Centralized Procurement Important?

 Moreover, you can have well-defined procedural efficiency with centralized procurement, which is not possible using a decentralized procurement structure.
-One of the main advantages of having centralized procurement is eliminating unnecessary and duplicated purchasing efforts.
+One main advantage of centralized procurement is eliminating unnecessary and duplicated purchasing efforts.
 Information and resource sharing could amplify departmental purchases to be done at the discounted process and decrease delivery costs.

-A centralized procurement structure gives you the opportunity to create and maintain good relationships with vendors and suppliers.
-This will reduce the confusion among vendors who are inactive.
+A centralized procurement structure allows you to create and maintain good relationships with vendors and suppliers.
+This will reduce the confusion among inactive vendors.
 It helps in giving clear instructions to the vendors regarding whom to report.

 Pros and Cons of Centralized Purchasing